 Cost is an important factor when looking for the best way to treat your addiction.
 State-funded facilities tend to be considerably more affordable than private San Francisco rehabs but generally have less luxurious surroundings and amenities.
 State-funded rehabs might have more flexibility in financing as well, though both types can offer scholarships and sliding scale fees.

-Should I Travel for Drug and Alcohol Rehab in San Francisco?
+Traveling to San Francisco for Drug and Alcohol Rehab

 If you don’t live in San Francisco and you’re seeking rehab, it might be a nice idea to leave your normal surroundings and visit the city to pursue addiction treatment.
 There are many reasons to seek rehab in San Francisco, including:

 - You want a breath of fresh air where you’re free to pursue your journey to recovery without being encumbered by your life at home or feeling judged.